We believe good records are important.

 When you purchase a goat from us, we’ll provide a full record of their health history.

-We use a simple spreadsheet (shown below) to keep track of everything.
+We use simple spreadsheets to keep track of everything.

 See our Management page to learn more about how we care for our goats.